andreas0x41/coding-tutorial-obsidian/content/Python/3 Advanced/2 OOP.md

 # Encapsulation

 **Encapsulation** means **hiding internal** details and data and exposing only what’s necessary.
 For example you can drive a car without knowing how the engine works.
 When using a credit card you can't set your balance directly.
 Instead, you have to use the public deposit and withdraw methods.
-This can help to make make code cleaner, safer, and easier to use.
+This can help to make code cleaner, safer, and easier to use.
 - Keeps internal logic hidden and protected
 - Prevents misuse of sensitive data
 - Allows controlled access via methods (getters/setters)